Benin Air Force: Benin Air Force

-When the country's name was changed again on 1 March 1990 to the République du Bénin, the name of the air force was also renamed to the current name.
+When the country's name was changed again on 1 March 1990 to the République du Bénin, the name of the air force was also renamed to the current name, Forces Aériennes du Bénin, which can be translated Benin Air Force.
 The original roundel was restored, although the red star was still visible on aircraft in 1994.
 Some things stayed the same.
 The air force continued to operate under financial constraints, which increasingly impacted serviceability.
 To help solve this, the country was provided aid from Belgium.
 The C-47 transports were retired, along with the remaining older aircraft.
 The Belgian Air Force provided a three-year service programme and also three Hawker Siddeley HS 748 transports.
 One of these was used for spare parts in an effort to provide continuity for the fleet, another recurring problem.
 Helicopters were also later provided by the Belgian Army under the same condition.

 A de Havilland Canada DHC-6 Twin Otter utility aircraft joined the two An-26 transports in joint operation with the national airline and collaboration with civil aircraft operations became an increasingly important part of the way that the service operated.
 In 2010, the air force added a pair of LH Aviation LH-10 Grand Duc light aircraft in an attempt to reduce costs as well as add capability.
 However, despite these measures, the operational fleet continued to shrink.
 By 2018, the air force consisted of two active aircraft.

+During the following decade, the Air Force was increasingly active in counterterrorism.
+This included involvement in joint counterterrorism exercises with other forces, both with other branches of the Benin armed forces and cooperation with other countries.
+To support these efforts, in 2023, the air force received two H125M variants of the Eurocopter AS350 Fennec and three Eurocopter Super Puma helicopters.
+By 2024, four AgustaWestland AW109BA and a single Eurocopter AS350B were added to the air force, which, alongside the other aircraft, meant that helicopters formed the majority of the fleet.

-Current Capabilities
+Current capabilities

-The Air Force is tasked with a range of military tasks, including national defence, surveillance and intelligence gathering, support to the Army and VIP transportation and participation in peace keeping operations.
-It also undertakes a number of other roles, including search and rescue, environmental protection, anti-poaching patrols and fighting smuggling.
-The Air Force is increasingly also involved in joint anti-terrorism exercises.
+The Air Force is tasked with a range of military tasks, including national defence, surveillance and intelligence gathering, support to the Army and participation in peacekeeping operations.
+It also undertakes a number of other roles, including search and rescue, environmental protection, anti-poaching patrols and fighting smuggling, as well as providing air transport for the president.

-Organisation

 The Air Force is led by the Chief of Staff of the Air Force (Chef de d'Etat-Major des Forces Aériennes or CEMFA).
 On 14 November 2016, Lieutenant colonel Hermann William Avocanh was appointed to this role.
 Two bases are operated, Base Aériennes de Cotonou (BACO) and Base Aériennes de Cana (BACA) at Cadjehoun Airport, Cotonou, and Cana Airport respectively.
 In 2018, the latter was commanded by Captain Luc Biobou.

 Aircraft

-Current inventory

-Retired Inventory: Dornier Do-28 Skyservant, Bell 47G, Fokker F.28, Fokker F27-600, Boeing 707, Rockwell 500 Commander, Antonov An-26, Antonov An-2, Max Holste Broussard, Douglas C-47, Cessna Skymaster, Aérospatiale Corvette, Sud Aviation Alouette II.
+The air force has also operated and retired the following aircraft: